zammad/zammad-admin-documentation/system/maintenance.rst

       The text you want to provide to your logged in sessions.

    Reload application
-      Selecting this option will change the messages acceptance button from *Close* (with nothing happening) to *Continue session* which forces the application to reload.
+      Selecting this option will change the message acceptance button from *Close* (with nothing happening) to *Continue session*, which forces the application to reload.

    .. warning::